vonalven/vonalven.github.io/index.md

 was finally selected, having interesting properties such as non-conjointness groups handling (different elements in the compared lists) and the highest weighting of higher ranks.
 The clustering effect can be visualized in the heatmap below.
 The colorscale indicates the degree of similarity between feature ranking for different cities.
-Clusters can easilybe identified as diagonal light boxes.
+Clusters can easily be identified as diagonal light boxes.
 This analysis was performed for all of the success metrics as target through the RF model.

-To provide an overall summarized view of the 3 different success metrics, we generalized the RF model to a multi-target prediction.
+To provide an overall summarized view of the 3 different success metrics, we generalised the RF model to a multi-target prediction.
 In this case the features that contribute the most to the simultaneous combination of all the metrics are identified.